Kalmbik61/TSProd/README.md

 Created **React** app with TypeScript and subscribe letter/support form using TS configurate.

-In this project I was used:
+In this project, I used:

 - **stylelint** extension for style a my .scss/css files
 - small own **library** for this project with enums, interfaces and types